How do you learn more about filmmaking?

 The movie was remade in America as The Magnificent Seven and likely influenced other movies, including the original Star Wars.

-The film was even nominated for Academy Awards for Best Art Direction and Best Costume Design.
+The film was nominated for Academy Awards for Best Art Direction and Best Costume Design.

 14. City of God

 However, the movie is notable for its realism.
-The audience feels as if they are walking through the favelas with the characters.
+The audience feels like they are walking through the favelas with the characters.

 The movie has an epic scope, powerful imagery, and amazing direction.
 Brazilian director Fernando Meirelles captured phenomenal performances from a group of mostly untrained actors.